vovo/uva-node/README.md

 send
 ----
-Syntax: send {problem-id} {fileName}
+Syntax: send {problem #} {fileName}

-Sends a code file. {fileName} is relative to the current directory, which is where you ran the `node ...` command to start uva-node
+Sends a code file using the current account.
+{fileName} is relative to the current directory, which is where you ran the `node ...` command to start uva-node

 The program will auto-detect the language using the file name extension: